justinchoi001/liferay-learn-0/commerce/developer-guide/tutorial/implementing-a-custom-checkout-step/README.md

 ### Create the Checkout Step

-First add the implementation for the `processAction` and `render` methods and then add a JSP to render the screen for the new checkout step.
+Add the implementation for the `processAction` and `render` methods and add a JSP to render the screen for the new checkout step.
 Our example will display text on a custom screen, so we do not need any backend processing in the `processAction` implementation.

 ```java
 @Override